 Have you ever seen any of the Friday the 13th movies and watched Jason going after every person one by one, then thought to yourself, “I’d rather be one of the victims than do this group project?” because I know I have.
 When I even start to see my professor mouthing the words “group project,” I want to hop up out of my chair and run away Usain Bolt style.
-I’ve survived my fair share of projects, so here’s advice for anyone who needs help surviving the dreaded group project, too!
+I’ve survived my fair share of projects (armed with a solid set of cheap college textbooks), so here’s advice for anyone who needs help surviving the dreaded group project, too!

 1. Get to know your group members